Khloe Kardashian Shares Adorable New Photo Of Baby Girl True Thompson: ‘You Are My Sunshine, My Only Sunshine’

 True story: Khloe Kardashian’s baby is simply adorable.

 This past week, Khloe Kardashian has been making her Instagram followers super jealous by posting photos of her tropical vacation.
-And judging by the images, it appears as though the reality TV star is enjoying vacation with her beau Tristan Thompson, her mom, Kris Jenner, and her baby girl, True Thompson.
+Judging by the images, it appears as though the reality TV star is enjoying vacation with her beau Tristan Thompson, her mom, Kris Jenner — and her baby girl, True Thompson.

 Along with a few swimsuit snapshots, Khloe has also been sharing photos with her baby girl, much to the delight of her 78 million plus followers.
-Earlier today, Khloe shared a photo of little True looking as adorable as ever.
-In the sweet photo that was posted to her Instagram account, True plays the part of a vacationer in a chic little black romper.
+Earlier today, Khloe shared a photo of little True looking as sweet as ever.
+In the cute photo that was posted to her Instagram account, True plays the part of a vacationer in a chic little black romper.

 The 5-month-old sticks her tongue out playfully for the camera and is all smiles.
-The go along with the tropical theme of the vacation, the tot sits on a white chair with a tropical green, palm tree pattern.
-It comes as no surprise that the cute snapshot has already earned Kardashian a ton of attention with over 2 million likes in addition to 20,000 comments within just one hour of the post.
+To go along with the tropical theme of the vacation, the tot sits on a white chair with a tropical green, palm tree pattern.
+It comes as no surprise that the darling snapshot has already earned Kardashian a ton of attention, attracting over 2 million likes in addition to 20,000 comments within just one hour of the post.

 “Those chunky feeeet.
-She’s darling.”
+She’s darling,” one user cooed.

 “I love baby skin… so smooth and has that natural glow,” another wrote.